Countries and regions

 On the 14th of December 2011, the Council adopted negotiating directives for Deep and Comprehensive Free Trade Agreements (DCFTAs) with Egypt, Jordan, Morocco and Tunisia.
 The DCFTA would aim at improving market access opportunities and the investment climate and at supporting economic reforms undertaken by Jordan.
 It would extend significantly beyond the scope of the existing Association Agreement to include trade in services, government procurement, competition, intellectual property rights, investment protection.
 Overall, the future negotiations could lead to a gradual integration of Jordan's economy into the EU single market.

 The main objective of the DCFTA would be to bring Jordanian legislation closer to EU legislation in trade-related areas.
-A preparatory process for launching negotiations on a Deep and Comprehensive Free Trade Area (DCFTAs) is on-going, negotiations can be launched as soon as both sides are ready.
+A preparatory process for launching negotiations on a Deep and Comprehensive Free Trade Area (DCFTAs) is on-going.

 An Agreement on Conformity Assessment and Acceptance of industrial products (ACAA) would enable Jordanian products of selected sectors to enter the EU market without additional technical controls.
 Jordan has made good progress in the preparations for such an agreement and has chosen electrical products, toys, gas appliances and pressure equipment as priority sectors, although negotiations have not yet been launched.